China has a long and rich incense culture, and is a major incense producer in the world today.

 Camphor can also be produced through a process of roasting wood chips or other parts of the camphor laurel tree, and then condensing the vapor, a method that has been practiced since ancient times in China.
 In the beginning of the 20th century, scientists also discovered the process to synthesis camphor from turpentine, in order to fulfil demand from the chemical industries.
 But naturally occurring “dragon brain” is still the most prized camphor for incense use.

 Camphor has a rather intense, cool fragrance, it is menthol-like and can be nose-tingling.
-It is an ingredient in Tibetan Earths in our Harmony Collection.
+We add it in small quantities to quite a few of our blends, most notably The Four Masters in our premium collection.

 Traditionally musk was obtained from the glandular secretions of the musk deer, native to China, parts of North and South Asia, and the middle East.
 Today it is one of the most expensive animal products in the world.
 Musk has a long history of use in China, with records of the Chinese word for musk 麝 found on oracle bones dating back over 3000 years (interestingly the character itself is literally made up of two other characters, the top “鹿” meaning deer, and the bottom “射” resembling a human with an arrow trying to retrieve the musk pod).